 Worst of all – it often takes much more than being told this is happening to convince the abused to leave.

-It is not right that someone is trying to tell you what you have experienced, but gaslighting does happen.
-It can happen to anyone.
-It can happen for no reason other than because the gaslighter wants to do it – and is really really good at it.
+It is not right that someone is trying to tell you what you have experienced, and gaslighting is done over time.
+It is more than projection - which can sometimes be misplaced empathy eg "I know how you feel" (when you are thinking - you have no idea!").
+Further, it can happen to anyone.
+It can happen for no reason other than because the gaslighter wants to do it – and is really really good at it, or that they simply function through security in their ability to control others.
 So often we do make excuses for behaviours in relationships, especially when we are in love – it is no wonder gaslighting can boil us like the frog in water.

 WHAT CAN YOU DO if you think you are being gaslighted?